 Malnutrition is when your body does not get all the nutrients (e.g. energy or protein) it needs to function properly.

 - You have a reduced appetite.

 - You have increased need for nutrition due to illness or surgery.

 - Pressure ulcers.

 Why is it important to eat well in hospital?

-Eating well in hospital will reduce your risk of malnutrition and the problems which can happen because of this.
+Eating well in hospital will reduce risk of malnutrition and the associated complications.

 - Fight infection.

 - Heal wounds and broken bones.